 All fur parents are utterly in love with the flawless white tips of their pets' paws.
 This charming feature is often lovingly referred to as "gloves", "socks", "boots" or "mittens".
 Do you know how this genetic phenomenon actually occurs though?
-The time has finally come to debunk some of the very confusing genetic quirks behind your kitty's mittens!
+The time has finally come to debunk some of the very confusing genetic quirks behind white gloves in cats!

 Identifying the genes behind kitty gloves